|ONLINE OBE REPOSITORY||LINGNAN BOOK REPOSITORY||RUBRICS||STUDENT VOICE|

 Each of these Guidebooks and Hands-on Guides listed below are available in both hard and soft copy.
 The soft copies are available below.
-If you would like a hard copy, please contact the Teaching and Learning Centre
+If you would like a hard copy, you may feel free to print the pdf versions, or contact the Teaching and Learning Centre

 Focus on Learning Series